IqbalAbhipraya/eai-tubes/README.md

 ```

 ### Database connection issues?
-- Ensure PostgreSQL containers are running
+- Ensure MySQL containers are running
 - Check database credentials in `docker-compose.yml`
 - Verify port mappings are not conflicting